 First published in In Due Season: A Discussion of the Role of Kigo in English-Language Haiku, Supplement #1 of Acorn haiku journal, edited by A. C. Missias (Philadelphia: Redfox Press, 2000).
 The Bashō translation is from The Essential Haiku by Robert Hass.
-A new postscript appears at the end.
+A new postscript appears at the end, exploring the role of allusion in traditional season words.
 See also Haiku . . .
 Under the Bedsheets: Juxtaposition and Seasonal Reference.

 What do kigo (season words) have to do with haiku in English?
 I think the question has two main issues.
 First, how are Japanese kigo relevant in English-language haiku?
 Second, how can we adapt the concept and principles of season words into English—or should we?